prateeksawhney97/Flask-Application-for-Goa-Monuments-Prediction/README.md

 # Flask-Application-for-Goa-Monuments-Prediction

-## Application deployed on Google Cloud Platform
+## Application deployed on Google Cloud Platform for classifying different monuments of Goa